 A key area we focused on was her use of line.
 Her illustrations were heavily outlined, which gave them a distinct character, but I felt that reducing the reliance on line would bring a greater sense of sophistication and open up opportunities with the kind of clients she wanted to reach.

 Over time, through experimentation and a few challenges, Kyria began to find a balance.
-She didn’t abandon the line altogether—instead, she refined it.
+She didn’t abandon line altogether—instead, she refined it.

 Using fewer, more intentional lines allowed her work to feel more confident and advanced, while still retaining a sense of her identity.

 It was a process that came with frustration and fear, but she stayed with it, and that persistence led to a stronger, more resolved visual style.
+This attitude towards her work is a real strength and is quite rare.

-Her passion has is rooted in children’s classics, so we developed work that aligned with that direction.
+Her passion is rooted in children’s classics, so we developed work that aligned with that direction.
 Then, during her trip to the Bologna Children's Book Fair, something unexpected emerged.

 In a conversation with a publisher towards the end of the fair, she began exploring the idea of creating religious-themed content—something she had thought about before, but hadn’t been sure there was space for.